bobalazek/lambot/README.md

 * First you need to build the bot: `yarn build`
 * Now you can run it: `node dist/main.js`

+## Concepts

+### Exchange

+That one is pretty self expainatory.

+### Session

+A session or a round would basically just be a wrapper for everything we do.

+#### Session Asset

+A session asset consists of one base asset (the one you want to earn profit in) and asset pairs.
+Asset pairs in this case are the assets you want to trade the current asset with.
+For example: You have a base asset USDT and you want to trade with USDTBTC, USSDTETH, ...

 ## TODO

 * Jest tests